open-mmlab/mmsegmentation/docs/en/advanced_guides/structures.md

-# Data Structures and Elements
+# Structures

-During the training/testing process of a model, there is often a large amount of data to be passed between modules, and the data required by different tasks or algorithms is usually different.
-For example, in MMSegmentation, in training it needs image and its meta information but in inference it also needs rescaling information of input images.
+In the training/testing process of a model, there is often a large amount of data to be passed between modules, and the data required by different tasks or algorithms is usually different.
+Take MMSegmentation for example, in training it needs image and its meta information but in inference it needs extra bool parameter `rescale` to determine whether rescaling image shape back to its original shape.
 This makes the interfaces of different tasks or models may be inconsistent:

 ```python
 # Training